xenanetworks/tdl-xoa-driver/docs/source/code_example/index.rst

 * Python script file - this is where the example code locates
 * requirements.txt - dependencies to run the code.
 You should `pip install -r requirements.txt` (for Windows) or `pip3 install -r requirements.txt` (for macOS/Linux) to update your Python environment (either global or virtual) to have the necessary dependencies.

-Installing XOA Driver
+Installing XOA Python API
 ----------------------------

 This section details how to install ``tdl-xoa-driver``.
-Installation is necessary to execute scripts that use XOA Driver.
+Installation is necessary to execute scripts that use XOA Python API.

 Before installing ``tdl-xoa-driver``, please make sure your environment has installed `python>=3.11` and `pip`.